Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

       * (optional) `docker` specifies a list of Docker registries to load.
         If these require login credentials, they must be specified in the credentials configuration file.
+      * (optional) `singularity` specifies a list of Singularity registries to load.
+Currently this list is limited to 1 entry including any Docker Hub logins.
-    * (required) `docker_images` is an array of docker images that should be installed on every compute node when this configuration file is supplied while creating a compute pool.
+    * (required if using Docker) `docker_images` is an array of Docker images that should be installed on every compute node when this configuration file is supplied while creating a compute pool.
 Image tags are supported.
 Image names should be fully qualified including any registry server name prefix (unless it exists in Docker Hub and can be omitted).
       If you are referencing a private registry that requires a login, then you must add the credential for the registry in the `docker_registry` property in the credentials file.
-If this property is empty or is not specified, no Docker images are pre-loaded on to compute nodes which will lead to increased task startup latency.
+If this property is empty or is not specified, no Docker images will be pre-loaded on to compute nodes which will lead to increased task startup latency.
 It is highly recommended not to leave this property empty if possible.
 Note that if you do not specify Docker images to preload, you must specify `allow_run_on_missing_image` as `true` in your job specification for any tasks that reference images that aren't specified in this property.
+    * (required if using Singularity) `singularity_images` is an array of Singularity images that should be installed on every compute node when this configuration file is supplied while creating a compute pool.
+      Image tags are supported.
+Image names should be fully qualified including any registry server name prefix.
+Both `shub://` and `docker://` URI prefixes are supported.
+If you are referencing a private registry that requires a login, then you must add the credential for the registry in the `singularity_registry` property in the credentials file.
+If this property is empty or is not specified, no Singularity images will be pre-loaded on to compute nodes which will lead to increased task startup latency.
+It is highly recommended not to leave this property empty if possible.
+      Note that `singularity_images` is incompatible with `native` container support enabled pools.
     * (optional) `files` property specifies data that should be ingressed from a location accessible by the local machine (i.e., machine invoking `shipyard.py` to a shared file system location accessible by compute